686udjie/Pinitu/README.md

 ~~Remove the logout button on the home feed and replace it with navigation buttons (e.g., settings, saved pins, etc.).~~ DONE

-- Add theme options (Material, dark/light mode sync with the system) and add color presets for iOS users because Material theming may not work properly on iOS.
+~~Add theme options (Material, dark/light mode sync with the system) and add color presets for iOS users because Material theming may not work properly on iOS.~~ DONE (partial, need to add presets for iOS)

 # Build Instructions